-Investment in the Fund is suitable for investors who already have some experience in the financial markets.
+The fund is suited for all types of investors who pursue the objective of wealth creation or asset optimization.
 The investor must be willing and able to accept significant fluctuations in the value of the units and the possibility of a significant loss of capital.
 The investment horizon should be at least five years.